almaleh/Quick-Ticker/README.md

 ## Features

 - Simple syntax similar to UIView's animate methods
 - It works even if there is text mixed in with numbers in the same label.
-Your text will remain intact while the digits get animated!
+Text remains intact while the digits get animated!
 - Works on both UILabels and UITextFields, and accepts any Numeric value (no need to type cast or convert)
 - Completion handler lets you safely queue-up actions following the animation
 - You can optionally specify animation curves and decimal points for the label
+- Completely safe to destroy or deallocate your label mid-animation, no strong reference is kept
 - Unit tested and checked for memory leaks

 ## Quick Functions